openSUSE/news-o-o/_posts/2010-11-27-opensuse-weekly-news-issue-151-is-out.markdown

-"This month saw the final release of kernel 2.6.36, and the closing of the following ˜merge window™ for new features to be merged into what will become the 2.6.37 kernel (more details about the latter in a moment).
+"This month saw the final release of kernel 2.6.36, and the closing of the following â€˜merge windowâ€™ for new features to be merged into what will become the 2.6.37 kernel (more details about the latter in a moment).
 The 2.6.36 kernel features concurrency-managed workqueues, preliminary support for the fanotify mechanism discussed here in the past, final merging of the AppArmor security system used by some distributions for many years, and support for a new architecture, among many dozens of other significant improvements.
 The new kernel received patches from over 1,100 engineers for a total of nearly 11,000 changesets (collections of related changes to various kernel files) overall. (...)"